 Domestic flights and cars – out.
 Fossils fuels, long distance food transports, bottled water – out.
 Instead: enlarged collective transportation, airships, solar energy, wind power, energy efficient light bulbs, local production.
 Taxes on carbon dioxide.

 Yes!
 Climate mitigation, and the debate about it, fulfils every environmental activist’s wildest utopian dream.
-At last, the many were forced to accept that which the few had been nagging about for so long.
+Finally the many were forced to accept that which the few had been nagging about for so long.
 A longed for redress to all (of us) nature protecting muppets!

 However, is there not something missing?
 Something tucked away under the living room carpet, evaded with remote-controlled precision, scratching under the floorboards, attentively drowned by talk about other things.